vadimchilinciuc/Full-Stack-Blockchain-Engineer-Web3-Assessment/README.md

 2. **Node.js backend** – A REST API that serves dApp config (contract address, chain ID).
 3. **Web front-end** – A Next.js app that connects to a wallet and interacts with the contract (using config from the backend or env).

-We expect this to take **about 1 day**.
-Focus on clean code, correctness, and a working flow rather than extra features.

 ## Prerequisites

 - Node.js 18+